good-ware/js-log/README.md

 # Features

 1. Brings HAPI-style logging via tags to Winston.
-Log entries can be filtered via tags in addition to logging levels.
+Log entries can be filtered by on tags on a per-tranport basis.
 2. Redaction of specific object keys.
 Redaction can be enabled and disabled via tags.
 3. Safely logs large objects and arrays - even those with circular references 3.1.
 Embedded 'cause' error objects are logged separately, grouping multiple log entries via uuid